 The Communications Consumer Panel was established to advise Ofcom on the consumer interest in the markets it regulates.
 The Panel is independent and sets its own agenda.
-Visit www.communicationsconsumerpanel.org.uk for more information.
-The Panel's members appointed by Ofcom are:
+Visit

 - Anna Bradley (Chair)

 - Fiona Ballantyne (member for Scotland)

 - Louisa Bolch

 - Kim Brook (member for Wales)

 - Colin Browne

 - Roger Darlington (member for England)

 - Maureen Edmondson (member for Northern Ireland)

 - Leen Petre

 - Damian Tambini

 - Bob Warner